Abstract

 Similarly, the single objective regarding the total energy consumption optimization is expressed as follows:

 With the combination of running delay and energy consumption, the purpose of this paper is to minimize both T and E. However, T and E are not the order of magnitude; therefore, they need do standardization operation (such as max-min method [46]).
-Let T and E be the standardized results of T and E, respectively, and the total cost is defined as follows:
+Let and be the standardized results of T and E, respectively, and the total cost is defined as follows:

-where α and β are the weights of delay running and energy consumption respectively.
+where and are the weights of delay running and energy consumption respectively.
 Furthermore, the bi-objective optimization problem is expressed as follows:

 4.2.
 Scheduling Methodology